 Fried chicken and drink stalls in the food court.

 A help yourself buffet Zizhucan inside the food court, named Lien Chuang (連莊).
 You add whatever meat and vegetables you want, and they charge you by the pound.

 We eneded up eating at the Zizhucan which was Delicious.

 Also, a Canadian man runs a pizza shop in there called Maple Leaf Bistro （楓葉屋), but I did not see him on that day.

 Apart from the old street, Ruifang has a nice riverfront (the Keelung River runs right through the town), but that's about it as far as I could see.

 Abandoned house being taken over by nature near the old street.

 There are a number of good hikes around Ruifang, such as Wufenshan (五分山) as seen above.
-I will go there and blog about it soon!
+For our full blog on Wufenshan, clickhere.